Ferritin

 1. joint pain;

-2. fatigue, weakness, lack of energy;
+2. tiredness, weakness, lack of energy;

 3. stomach pain;